Where is God in our tragedies?

 The Bible makes this point very clearly.
 It shows that the wicked sometimes prosper and the righteous sometimes suffer deeply.
 Suffering and death came into this world in the first place because of sin, but Jesus is saying that we cannot jump to the conclusion that all people suffer in direct proportion to their degree of sin.
 His answer to the disciples was, “Unless you repent, you too will all perish.”
 Christ commands us to repent.

-It’s the grace!
+It’s grace!
 The spotless, sinless Lamb of God, was crushed, rejected, and killed to pay the debt that I owe.
 Now, God commands all to come to faith.
 He does not delight in sending people to hell.
 Yet, He sends some.
 Paul reminds us that “Today is the day of salvation.”
-The days of ignorance is over, and now, God commands all men everywhere to repent, because He has fixed a day, by which He will judge the whole world in righteousness, and He has already appointed a judge who is the resurrected Christ.
+The days of ignorance are over, and now, God commands all men everywhere to repent, because He has fixed a day, by which He will judge the whole world in righteousness, and He has already appointed a judge who is the resurrected Christ.

 We should consider the sudden removals of others, violent deaths of others as warnings to ourselves.
 When anything painful, sorrowful, or grievous befalls us, it is never an act of injustice on God’s part, because God does not owe us freedom from tragedies.
 He does not owe us protection from falling towers.
 We are debtors to God and never be able to repay.
-He could snuff our lives out any moment, and He would be perfectly just in doing so.
+He could snuff our lives out at any moment, and He would be perfectly just in doing so.
 But He has given us life, and time, and gospel opportunity, to repent and make things right.
 While there is time, while there is opportunity, while there is the knowledge of the truth, we should be swift to turn back to God.
 Our only hope to avoid perishing at the hands of God is repentance.
 Through Jesus Christ, the Son of God, He has provided a plan to deliver us from the ultimate catastrophe -the collapse of the tower of His final judgment on our heads.

 For a Christian, ultimately there are no tragedies.
 That does not deny the reality of tragedies that enter into our lives.
-But every tragedy that befalls on us God turns in to a blessing.
+But every tragedy that befalls on us God turns into a blessing.
 Romans 8:28-30 says, “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”
 This text does not say all things that happen to God’s elect (believers) is good.
 Bad things do happen to believers.
-God calls us to participate in the humiliation of Jesus and bear affliction that Jesus Christ endures, and He make them work together for our good.
+God calls us to participate in the humiliation of Jesus and bear the affliction that Jesus Christ endures, and He makes them work together for our good.
 1 Corinthians 2:9 says “No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him.”

 Current death rate is 100%, and one day we all will die.
 If you had put your trust in Jesus for your salvation, you have a 100% guarantee that you won’t perish.
 Know that the judgment is coming, but the mercy awaits.
 We must also not forget that in His treasury of unfathomable power, God has stored terror far more greater than we could imagine, for those who do not trust HIM.